iar42/servicenow-pdi-setup/README.md

-# ServiceNow Base PDI Setup
+# ServiceNow PDI Setup

-This repository contains a Batch Update Set containing some settings and tools that assist in quickly prepare a freshly deployed ServiceNow Personal Developer Instance (PDI).
+This repository contains a Batch Update Set containing some settings and additional tools that assist in quickly preparing a freshly deployed ServiceNow Personal Developer Instance (PDI).

 # Installation